edgarSucre/cards/README.md

 # cards
-an app to play cards - learning go
+an app to play cards - learning go.